gowthamk/csci7000_s21/index.md

 Distributed systems are the workhorses of modern day computing.
-Applications ranging from home automation systems to e-commerce, payment gateways, and cryptocurrencies all rely on distributed systems to meet their computational needs and scale to millions of users across the planet.
+Applications ranging from home automation systems to e-commerce, payment gateways, and cryptocurrencies all rely on distributed systems to meet their computational needs, and scale to millions of users across the planet.
 Unfortunately though, the ubiquity of distributed computing hasn't resulted in a proportional decrease in the complexity of distributed programming; building reliable and scalable distributed